clay-most/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for document object model.
+It is representation of the current html on the page not nessicarily the html that was written.
+This allows for testing changes without touching the code.

 2. What is an event?
+An event is in interaction a user preforms with a page.

 3. What is an event listener?
+An event listener is a calllback function that waits for an event and executes a chunk of code when triggered.

 4. Why would we convert a NodeList into an Array?
+To have access to array methods like map.

 5. What is a component?
+It is a portion of code that can stand alone and be reused.

 ### Git Set up